rktrlng/arm-toolchain-build-scripts/README.md

-# arm-toolchain-build-scripts
+# ARM toolchain build scripts

-Scripts for building a gcc-based ARM toolchain on Linux.
+Scripts for building a gcc-based ARM toolchain on Linux (target=arm-none-eabi).

 Based almost entirely on YAGARTO build scripts by Michael Fischer: